gabledata/tutorial/README.md

 ### Publish the Data Contract

 Merge the Pull Request you opened.
-This will
+This will kick off the Github Action which publishes the contract.

-Once the Github Action on the main branch has been run and the data contract has been published, navigate to the Gable UI and you should see your new data contract!
+Once the Github Action on the `main` branch has been run and the data contract has been published, navigate to the Gable UI and you should see your new data contract!

 ## Step 3: Preventing Breaking Data Changes